SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2-2.md

 ### Task 1: Verify the Recommendation service running in the Container App by Personalizing

+In this lab, you will verify the Recommendation service running in the Container App by personalizing recommendations based on user preferences and testing the service's responses.

 1. In the Azure Portal page, in the Search resources, services, and docs (G+/) box at the top of the portal, enter **Container Apps (1)**, and then select **Container Apps (2)** under services.

    ![](./Media/container-app-select.png)